codevelop-interactive/docker-backup-mysql-to-s3/README.md

 ## Commands

 - `backup` runs a one-off backup to the S3 bucket
-- `cron backup` runs scheduled backups to the S3 bucket as defined by the `SCHEDULE` environment variable
+- `cron backup` runs scheduled backups to the S3 bucket as defined by the `CRON_SCHEDULE` environment variable
 - `restore` runs a one-off restore from the latest backup in the S3 bucket
 - `restore backupfile.dump.sql.gz` runs a one-off restore from the specified backup in the S3 bucket
 - `restore cron ` runs scheduled restores from the latest backup in the S3 bucket
 - `restore cron backupfile.dump.sql.gz` runs scheduled restores from the specified backup in the S3 bucket

-You can additionally set the `SCHEDULE` environment variable like `-e SCHEDULE="@daily"` to run the backup automatically.
+You can additionally set the `CRON_SCHEDULE` environment variable like `-e CRON_SCHEDULE="@daily"` to run the backup automatically.

 Learn more about valid values for the `SCHEDULE` environment variable [here](http://godoc.org/github.com/robfig/cron#hdr-Predefined_schedules).